SolarArbiter/solarforecastarbiter-core/docs/source/cost.rst

 Overview
 ========

 The Solar Forecast Arbiter includes functionality to calculate the cost of forecast errors.
+Error in this context refers to the deviation of forecasted values from observed values (possible including a deadband) and not a specific error metric e.g. MBE, RMSE.
 This page explains the motivation for and structure of the cost calculation functionality.

 Basic costs can be specified as a :py:class:`constant <.ConstantCost>` cost per unit error, a cost per unit error that varies by